ioccc-src/winner/1987/wall/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made this safer by using `fgets()` instead of `gets()`.
 This prevents a potentially alarming warning at linking or runtime.
-The original source is in [wall.alt.c](wall.alt.c) described below.
-Thank you Cody!

 ## Try: